 For a given date, the Balance sheet shows the following for the company:

-- Firstly, total Assets.
+- First, total Assets.
 Items of value the firm owns or controls, which it uses to earn revenues.

-- Secondly, total Liabilities.
+- Second, total Liabilities.
 What the firm owes.

-- Thirdly, total Owners Equities.
+- Third, total Owners Equities.
 What the firm owns outright.

 More accurately, the Balance sheet shows end-of-period balances in the firm's Assets, Liabilities, and Owners Equity accounts.
 However, its name includes "Balance" for another reason.
 The three main B/S sections represent the accounting equation:

 Assets = Liabilities + Owners Equity